 Your hygienist may offer to put fluoride on your teeth after the cleaning.
 It comes as a gel or varnish and serves as a final protective layer to strengthen your enamel and fight against tooth decay.
 Note that while your dental plan may cover the full cost of the cleaning, you could have to pay out of pocket for fluoride.
 For this reason, it’s usually optional.

 If you’re ready to schedule your next cleaning, use our Find a Dentist tool to find an in-network Beam provider near you!
 We can also help you learn what to look for in a dentist.
-If you're wondering what to expect during a tooth filling, we have you covered there, too!
+If you're wondering what to expect during a tooth filling or root canal, we have you covered there, too!